szoftveres/RF_instruments/vna/README.md

 ![rfboard](rfboard.jpg)

-The connection between the analog and digital boards is made using short ribbon cables, with each signal line being surrounded by ground (or capacitively grounded power rail) in order to ensre minimal crosstalk between the lines (G-S-G-S-G... topology).
+The connection between the RF and DSP / controller boards is made using short ribbon cables, with each signal line being surrounded by ground (or capacitively grounded power rail) in order to ensre minimal crosstalk between the lines (G-S-G-S-G... topology).
 All the digital lines (20 MHz reference clock, SPI, GPIO) are damped by 47 Ω resistors.
 The analog IF lines are also driven by 47 Ω source impedance and are filtered on both ends for higher frequencies - since the IF frequency is low (10 kHz), no further cable shielding is necessary.

 The [DSP / controller board](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7) ([schematics](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7/schematics.pdf)) samples both (reference and measurement) IF signals simultaneously at 80 ksps with its two 16-bit ADCs.
 The IFs are down-converted in the digital domain by two complex mixers (a lookup-table based DDS generates the 10 kHz LO for the digital mixers) and 800 samples are accumulated (also a raised-cosine window is applied on the samples).
 When a full acquisition cycle is completed, the result (complex reference- and measured baseband values) is sent to the host PC for further processing.
 Since the 20 MHz reference clock is shared between the RF PLLs and the microcontroller, there's always a perfect phase coherence between the analog IF signal, the ADC clock and the DDS.
 The DSP / controller board is also responsile for controlling the RF board via SPI bus and GPIO.
 The board is running this [OS](https://github.com/szoftveres/RF_instruments/tree/main/os), therefore implementing its services.